 autonomous systems, data analytics, mobility, Performance and reliability, physicsbased methods

+Autonomous ground systems are a key part of the future military strategy for many NATO Nations, and commercial companies are racing to develop autonomous systems to be first to market.
+In this race to field these systems, there is still a lack of understanding of the capabilities and reliability of these systems.
 One key performance measure of autonomous ground systems is their mobility on-road and off-road.
-How fast can the system move and how reliability can in make it to its destination under a wide range of conditions?
-How well can these systems move and more importantly maneuver with soldiers under certain operations?
+How fast can the system move and how reliably can it reach its destination under a wide range of conditions?
+How well can these systems maneuver with soldiers under a variety of operations?
 How are these measures defined?
-These are very important topics that need to be addressed in order to fully field and operationalize these new technologies.
+These are important topics that need to be addressed in order to fully field and operationalize these new technologies.

 This proposed activity will leverage the results from AVT-ET-148, AVT-248 and AVT-CDT-308 on the Next Generation NATO Reference Mobility Model (NG-NRMM).
 Together, they demonstrated that autonomous vehicles have specialized modeling and simulation requirements with regard to mobility.
 The activity will also leverage current activities ET-184 (Physics of Failure for Military Platforms), AVT-ET-185 (Goal-driven, Multi-Fidelity Approaches for Military Vehicle System-Level Design),AVT-327 (STANREC for a NG-NRMM), and AVT-ET-196 (Technology Trends in Manned and Unmanned Armoured Ground Vehicles).